gnwill/wgz/README.md

-## 👋 Intro
+## Intro

 I deal with Data Center Networking, Linux, and Kubernetes.
+I also enjoy learning about Security.
+It's been a long time since I had to plug in an ethernet cable at work, but I do miss those days.

 ## Personal

 - CKA certified
 - CCNA certified
+- Linux Certified

 ## Interests

-- Automating infrastructure and network security
+- Building out infrastructure and networks
-- Building and simulating lab environments
+- Simulating production networks in lab environments
 - Self-hosting
-- Learning secure networking principles
+- Learning
-- Software Defined Networking
+- Brazilian Jiu-Jitsu